Galešnjak, Croatia - photo by Boris Kačan

 In Wheatley’s defense, he does offer the original, non-manipulated photograph on Getty Images for sale.
 But stock image agencies do not demand the precise labeling of manipulated photos, leaving ethical dilemmas to the buyers.
 Does it mean that Travel+Leisure should have been the one doing the fact-checking?

 I can’t tell you how many times I’ve seen images shot in the Caribbean being used for resorts in MexicoChristian Wheatley, photographer

 Some people just want to believe, and the internet has revealed the man behind the curtain, Wheatley explains.
 “How many media outlets are trying to sell the truth?
 I would say none.
 They are all just trying to keep people interested.
 Everything is twisted to push an agenda.
 Not to say nothing is real, it’s just hard to tell what is and what isn’t.”

-Everyone is just trying to stay afloat on a saturated market, and Wheatley believes creators are going to continue to manipulate, as long as their actions are not illegal.
+Everyone is just trying to stay afloat in a saturated market, and Wheatley believes creators are going to continue to manipulate, as long as their actions are not illegal.

 But our perception is in danger.
-We haven’t even tapped into a domain of artificial intelligence and deepfake videos, and we already wonder whether we can trust what we see.
+We haven’t even tapped into the domain of artificial intelligence and deepfake videos, and we already wonder whether we can trust what we see.

 So, are there heart-shaped islands in the Caribbean?

 “Not that I know of”, Wheatley says.
 “I’ve seen a few shots, but I am fairly certain they have been manipulated.”

 If you are more of a fan of alternative ways to celebrate love, here are your options for skipping Valentine’s Day!

 Is there a heart-shaped island in the Maldives?